Limiting Social Host Liquor Liability

 - Entice guests to take advantage of safe transportation options by subsidizing taxis or promoting a designated driver program.

-If your event includes a program or speaker, schedule it after dinner and drinks are served.
+If your event includes a program or speaker, schedule it for after dinner and drinks are served.
 This allows additional time for alcohol to wear off.

 Before your company hosts its next event, contact Horst Insurance.
 We can review your coverage and assist in developing a risk management plan that keeps safety at the center of your company-sponsored events.